MA in Pastoral Studies

 The Master of Arts in Pastoral Studies (MAPS) prepares students for ministerial service in a variety of contexts.
 Embracing four areas of development—human, spiritual, intellectual, and ministerial—the program guides students in the development of their own pastoral identity through an integrated exploration of theology and pastoral practice.
 Through coursework, focused contextual experiences, and an integration project, students explore and work to develop those personal qualities necessary for faithful service, spiritual practices grounded in God's Trinitarian life, theological knowledge and intellectual skills, and the pastoral abilities appropriate to their gifts and ministerial context.
 The MAPS degree at the Institute of Pastoral Studies offers students a systematic and broad foundation for a variety of ministries and the tools necessary to engage critically and constructively the challenges and opportunities of our contemporary context.

-Students who enroll in the MAPS degree can study under the general MAPS program or focus their studies in one of four areas of concentration: health care chaplaincy, religious education, youth ministry, and digital communication.
+Students who enroll in the MAPS degree can study under the general MAPS program or focus their studies in one of four areas of concentration: church management, digital communication, health care chaplaincy, and religious education.

 The US Department of Education requires any institution offering distance education/online programs to students outside of its home state to acquire authorization from the states in which students reside.
 Regulations vary from state to state.
 While Loyola University Chicago is authorized, exempt or pursuing authorization in most states, some restrictions apply.
 Please see our State Authorization page for the most up-to-date information.

 Loyola University Chicago is registered as a private institution with the Minnesota Office of Higher Education pursuant to sections 136A.61 to 136A.71.
 Registration is not an endorsement of the institution.
 Credits earned at the institution may not transfer to all other institutions.